charlie-vf/genshin-recipes-blog-api/README.md

 This repository houses all the back-end functionality for storing user data sent from the client site.

+All models have been registered with the admin site so they are controllable there.

+The site has full CRUD functionality to allow creation, reading, updating & deletion.

 Further documentation, including user stories, agile methodology, design reasoning & implementation, main site testing etc. can be found in the ReadMe for the Client Site, [here](https://github.com/charlie-vf/genshin-recipes-blog)

 This ReadMe will document API-specific content.